Haydn Fleury: Playing career

 The following 2018–19 season, Fleury again made the Hurricanes' opening night roster, but was re-assigned to the Charlotte Checkers on October 17.
 He was recalled to the NHL on October 31, only to suffer a concussion on November 23 in a game against the Florida Panthers.
 Fleury was officially placed on injured reserve by the Hurricanes on November 29.
 Fleury was activated from injured reserve on December 2, 2018, before a game against the Los Angeles Kings.

 On July 16, 2019, the Hurricanes re-signed Fleury to a one-year, $850,000 contract extension.

 In the pandemic delayed 2020–21 season, Fleury continued to play with the Hurricanes in a third-pairing role.
 Unable to replicate his previous season offensive totals, Fleury posted just 1 goal in 35 regular season games before he was traded at the trade deadline to the Anaheim Ducks in exchange for Jani Hakanpää and a 2022 sixth-round draft pick on April 12, 2021.

 On July 21, 2021, Fleury was selected from the Ducks at the 2021 NHL expansion draft by the Seattle Kraken, reuniting him with his brother Cale.

 As a free agent after the inaugural season with the Kraken, Fleury was signed to a two-year, $1.525 million contract by the Tampa Bay Lightning on July 13, 2022.

 On July 3, 2024, Fleury signed as a free agent to a one-year, two-way contract with the Winnipeg Jets.
+Later, on March 15th, 2026- Fleury scored his first goal as a Winnipeg Jet in a 3-2 Jets victory over the St. Louis Blues.
+It was his first goal in 2 years- Fleury last scored a goal on December 19th, 2023- when he was a member of the Tampa Bay Lightning.

 Personal life

 Growing up in Carlyle, Saskatchewan, Fleury knew fellow Carlyle native and future NHL player Brenden Morrow, who was then playing junior hockey with the Portland Winterhawks.
-As a teenager, Morrow would babysit Fleury, who was then a toddler.
-Morrow and Fleury would later play in the Under-17 tournament exactly 17 years apart.
+As a teenager, Morrow babysat Fleury, who was then a toddler.
+Morrow and Fleury later played in the Under-17 tournament exactly 17 years apart.

 Fleury has a younger brother, Cale, who was taken 87th overall in the 2017 NHL entry draft by the Montreal Canadiens.